mbuotidem/mbuotidem.github.io/content/blog/make-your-slack-ai-apps-faster/index.md

 1. **Setup**: Before calling `call_bedrock_stream`  we use the [`setStatus`](https://docs.slack.dev/reference/methods/assistant.threads.setStatus/) method to immediately show users that the bot is thinking.

-2. **Stream processing**:Inside call_bedrock_stream, we call Bedrock's converse_stream API to get response chunks.
+2. **Stream processing**:Inside `call_bedrock_stream`, we invoke Bedrock's converse_stream API to get response chunks.
 Immediately after making this call, we post an empty message to the Slack thread using say - this serves as a placeholder that we'll update with the actual response.

-As each chunk arrives from Bedrock (the stream continues until we receive a messageStop event), we update the Slack message in place using our helper function.
+    As each chunk arrives from Bedrock (the stream continues until we receive a `messageStop` event), we update the Slack message in place using our helper function.
 Here's a quick video to demonstrate the effect.